Glidden, Texas: Geography

 Glidden is located in north-central Colorado County and is bordered to the east by the city of Columbus, the county seat.
 U.S. Route 90 passes through the community, and Interstate 10 passes along the southern edge, with access from Exit 693.
 Weimar is 12 mi to the west.

 According to the U.S. Census Bureau, the Glidden CDP has a total area of 2.6 sqkm, of which 0.03 sqkm, or 1.10%, is water.

+Demographics

+Gliddenfirst appeared as a census-designated place in the 2010 U.S. census.

+2020 census

+Education

+It is within the Columbus Independent School District.
+Columbus High School is the comprehensive high school of the district.

+The Texas Legislature assigns areas in Columbus ISD to Wharton County Junior College.